 The results will be shared with employers and industry organisations, as well as with government to help inform understanding about the needs of the hospitality sector in the run up to the UK leaving the EU.

-The research is being conducted in January 2018 for release in early February.
-If you want to participate and share your views please contact Martin-Christian Kent on 07770733393 or email@example.com
+If you would prefer to share your views by phone, please contact Martin-Christian Kent on 07770733393 or firstname.lastname@example.org